-BP's U.S. Pipelines and Logistics business (USPL) moves and delivers the energy that helps power economic growth, serving both the Midwest and Pacific Northwest regions.
-Every day, USPL manages more than 3,200 miles of pipelines carrying 1.1 million barrels of crude oil, natural gas liquids and refined products.
+BP Pipelines (North America) Inc. business moves and delivers the energy that helps power economic growth, serving both the Midwest and Pacific Northwest regions.
+Every day, BP Pipelines (North America) Inc. manages more than 3,200 miles of pipelines carrying 1.1 million barrels of crude oil, natural gas and refined products.
 It also has an ownership stake in close to 1,500 miles of additional pipelines.
-The combined network of pipelines that USPL owns or manages is long enough to stretch from Chicago to London.
-As of late 2017, the business will maintain 72 above-ground storage tanks with a combined capacity of about 5.3 million barrels.
+The combined network of pipelines that BP Pipelines (North America) Inc. owns or manages is long enough to stretch from Chicago to London.
+The business currently maintains 70 above-ground storage tanks with a combined capacity of about 5.3 million barrels.